 LIST OF ACRONYMS AND ABBREVIATIONS iii

 FOREWORD 4

 1.0 INTRODUCTION 5

 1.1 Development of the 2023-2030 strategy 5

 1.2 The Structure of the Cartagena Convention 5

 2.0 BACKGROUND 7

-2.1 Coastal and Marine Environment of the Wider Caribbean Region - a shared vital resource 7
+2.1 Coastal and Marine Environment of the Wider Caribbean Region 7

 2.2 Cartagena Convention and Caribbean Environment Programme 8

-2.3 Cartagena Convention [Institutional and Legal framework] 9
+2.3 Cartagena Convention [Institutional and Legal framework] g

 2.3.1 Global and Regional Frameworks 10

 2.3.2 International frameworks guiding the Strategy 10

 2.3.3 Regional Framework Feeding into the Strategy 11

 3.0 REGIONAL STRATEGY 12

 3.1 Vision and Mission 12

 3.2 Principles 12

 3.3 Overall Goals and Strategic Objectives 15

-3.3.1 Overall Goals are to: 15
+3.3.1 Overall Goals 15

 3.3.2 Strategic Objectives 15

-4.0 CROSS-CUTTING THEMES 2 9
+4.0 CROSS-CUTTING THEMES 29

 4.1 Communications and Raising Awareness 29

 4.2 Knowledge Management 29

 4.3 Digital Transformation 30

 5.0 GOVERNANCE, IMPLEMENTATION AND RESOURCE MOBILIZATION 32

 5.1 Governance 32

-5.1.1 Support for other global initiatives 32 5.1.2 Regional Ocean Governance 32 5.1.3 Partnerships 34 5.2 An Institutional Coordination Framework to Implement the Strategy 34 5.3 Monitoring and Evaluation 35 5.4 Sustainable Financing 5.4 Justamable i mancing 50 6.0 CONCLUSION 39 7.0 SUMMARY OF GOALS, VISIONS, OUTPUTS AND OUTCOMES OF THE THEORY OF CHANGE OF THE CARTAGENA CONVENTION - CEPError!
-Bookmark not def ined.
-LIST OF ANNEXES 41 LIST OF FIGURES Figure 1: The Cartagena Convention Area and the three LMEs which intersect the Wider Caribbean Data sou rces: Cartagena Convention area (UNEP-CEP-2017), LMEs (NOAA-2009), land (GADM-2018) Error!
-Bookmark k not defined.
-Figure 2: Cartagena Convention Governance Structure 9 Figure 3: Overview of Regional Institutions 10 Figure 4: Integration between thematic policy priorities, promoting the ecosystem approach to anchor the strategic direction to the sustainable development realm 11 LIST OF TABLES Table 1: Roadmap of outputs, outcomes, indicators, and partnerships to achieving the strategic objectives of fthe CEP Strategy 2021-2030 18 Annex I: Table 2: Table of Contracting Parties to the Cartagena Convention and its Protocols 41
+5.1.1 Support for other global initiatives 32 5.1.2 Regional Ocean Governance 32 5.1.3 Partnerships 34 5.2 An Institutional Coordination Framework to Implement the Strategy 34 5.3 Monitoring and Evaluation 35 5.4 Sustainable Financing 36 6.0 CONCLUSION 39 7.0 SUMMARY OF GOALS, VISIONS, OUTPUTS AND OUTCOMES OF THE THEORY OF CHANGE OF T ГНЕ CARTAGENA CONVENTION rk not defined.
+LIST OF ANNEXES.
+41 LIST OF FIGURES Figure 1: The Cartagena Convention Area and the three LMEs which intersect the Wider Caribbean Data sources: Cartagena Convention area (UNEP-CEP-2017), LMEs (NOAA-2009), land (GADM-2018) Error!
+Bookmark not defined.
+Figure 2: Cartagena Convention Governance Structure 9 Figure 3: Overview of Regional Institutions 10 Figure 4: Integration between thematic policy priorities, promoting the ecosystem approach to an chor the strategic direction to the sustainable development realm 11 LIST OF TABLES Table 1: Roadmap of outputs, outcomes, indicators, and partnerships to achieving the strategic ob jectives of the CEP Strategy 2023-2030 18 Annex I: Table 2: Table of Contracting Parties to the Cartagena Convention and its Protocols 41